How Much Mortgage Deposit Do I Need?

 Find answers to common questions here.

 As a first-time buyer in the UK, you usually need a minimum of 5% of the property’s purchase price as a deposit.
-However, saving more than 10% can give access to cheaper rates and more favourable mortgage options.
+But, saving more than 10% can give access to cheaper rates and more favourable mortgage options.

 Most mortgage lenders won’t accept a loan-funded deposit.
 This is because it increases your debt compared to your income (debt-to-income ratio), which can make you seem like a risky borrower.
 It’s best to use savings or gifts for your deposit.